FAC8/fac9-gitbook/week3/index.md

 Hopefully you have looked at some of the pre-course materials on API's and we will be going into it more in depth through lots of great walkthroughs, workshops and an exciting project!

 ##Important note!
-No PROMISES and no Jquery allowed!!!
+No PROMISES and no Jquery allowed!

 ## Schedule
 Monday:
 * 10.00-11.30 Morning challenge.
-* 11.30 - 13.00 -- Workshop - XHR Walkthrough (with Sofia)
+* 11.30 - 13.00 -- Workshop - XHR walktrough (with Sofia)
 * 14.00-16.00 -- Reputation builder (with Elias)
 * 4:30 onwards -- Whiteboard questions with Elias